Quick-Start

 #include "ue_docsGameModeBase.h"

-#include "Implementation/IoWorldHello.h"
+#include "IoWorld/Implementation/IoWorldHello.h"

-#include "Generated/api/IoWorld_data.h"
+#include "IoWorld/Generated/api/IoWorld_data.h"

-#include "Generated/api/IoWorldHelloInterface.h"
+#include "IoWorld/Generated/api/IoWorldHelloInterface.h"

 void Aue_docsGameModeBase::InitGame(const FString& MapName, const FString& Options, FString& ErrorMessage)